mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:80%">
     <h5 align="center">
-    Fig.3 - 100 radial lines in this example.
-Default run case also
+    Fig.3 - Showcase of the radial lines and center lines used for result evaluations.
+Here we used 100 radial lines as an example.
+The model is build by the default geometry and solved to show the magnitude of velocity field (us Magnitude) in the Stokes domain and the pressure in the Darcy domain (pdh).
     </h5>
 </p>